pfheatwole/thesis/source/paraglider_dynamics.rst

      - .. image:: figures/paraglider/geometry/foil2.*

+* [[Define *dynamics*.

+  What are they?
+What are they used for?
+They're what I'll be using to generate flight trajectories.]]

 Modeling requirements
 =====================

+* [[This stage is about what I'm **not** choosing to model as much as it is about what I am.]]

+* [[A paraglider can be considered a system composed of canopy, lines, harness, and pilot.
+Although nearly every component are highly flexible they tend to remain relatively rigid during normal flight.
+The flight dynamics can be greatly simplified by assuming a rigid body model.]]

 * I put a lot of work into non-uniform wind, etc, in the aerodynamics.
 The dynamics model should be capable of leveraging that flexibility.